schemathesis/schemathesis/docs/service.rst

 .. code::

-    st run example-api --checks all
+    st run demo-1 --checks all

 .. note::

-    Replace `example-api` with the appropriate API ID shown in the SaaS code sample
+    Replace `demo-1` with the appropriate API ID shown in the SaaS code sample

 Once all events are uploaded to Schemathesis.io you'll see a message at the end of the CLI output: